Elihu Root: Overview

-Notable Policy Positions
+Notable policy positions

 In a 1910 letter published by The New York Times, Root supported the proposed income tax amendment, which was ratified as the Sixteenth Amendment to the United States Constitution:

 It is said that a very large part of any income tax under the amendment would be paid by citizens of New York...

-The reason why the citizens of New York will pay so large a part of the tax in New York City is the chief financial and commercial center of a great country with vast resources and industrial activity.
+The reason why the citizens of New York will pay so large a part of the tax is that New York City is the chief financial and commercial center of a great country with vast resources and industrial activity.
 For many years Americans engaged in developing the wealth of all parts of the country have been going to New York to secure capital and market their securities and to buy their supplies.
 Thousands of men who have amassed fortunes in all sorts of enterprises in other states have gone to New York to live because they like the life of the city or because their distant enterprises require representation at the financial center.
 The incomes of New York are in a great measure derived from the country at large.
 A continual stream of wealth sets toward the great city from the mines and manufactories and railroads outside of New York.

-Election of 1912 and Judicial Authority
+Election of 1912 and judicial authority

 During the 1912 presidential election, Root was placed in a difficult position regarding his two friends and political partners: William Howard Taft and Theodore Roosevelt.
 Beginning in 1910, Roosevelt had begun challenging the absolute authority of judicial review, arguing that the Supreme Court was using its power to strike down necessary reform legislation, as best represented in decisions like Lochner v.
 New York (1905).
 Taft, a lawyer and former judge (and future Supreme Court Chief Justice), was appalled, believing Roosevelt would be a danger to the nation's constitutional order if re-elected.
-Root, himself a lawyer and constitutional conservative, agreed with some of Roosevelts criticisms on a personal level, but thought that attacking the court's authority in such an open way was extremely dangerous.
+Root, himself a lawyer and constitutional conservative, agreed with some of Roosevelt's criticisms on a personal level, but thought that attacking the court's authority in such an open way was extremely dangerous.
 He himself thought judicial review was "the most valuable contribution of America to political science."
 While he would not attack his former boss in public, he played a key role in the 1912 Republican National Convention as convention chairman.
 There, he formally counted the delegates that gave the nomination to Taft and offered a speech that aligned the Republican Party with a defense of the Supreme Court's authority.
 Though Roosevelt would still run as the Progressive "Bull Moose" Party nominee, the split in the Republican Party ensured his defeat.
 Thereafter, Root and Taft would play an important role in identifying the Republican Party with constitutional conservatism.